Sanket-Khambal/UI-State-Capture/README.md

 ### 3. Human-in-the-Loop Login Handling

-Automating login flows across SaaS apps like Notion, Linear, or GitHub was brittle and unnecessary.
-Instead, the system:
+Automating login flows would require storing credentials or navigating complex OAuth flows.
+Instead, I architected the system to pause execution and let humans handle authentication, which is both more secure and more practical.
+So, the system:

 * Detects when the agent encounters a login page
 * Pauses execution